-Antibiotic treatment, if received early, can save lives and chances of recovery are increased.
+- Antibiotic treatment, if received early, can save lives and chances of recovery are increased.
 However, permanent disability or death can still occur.
-Vaccinations are available and should be considered for: Those living in close quarters College students 25 years old or younger Vaccinations are effective against 4 of the 5 most common bacterial types that cause 70% of the disease in the U.S. (but does not protect against all types of meningitis).
-Vaccinations take 7-10 days to become effective the U.S. (but does not protect against all types of meningitis). • Vaccinations take 7-10 days to become effective, with protection lasting 3-5 years. • The cost of vaccine varies, so check with your health care provider. • Vaccination is very safe - most common side effects are redness and minor pain at injection site for up to two days.

-· Vaccination is available at Dallas County Health Depart-
+Vaccinations are available and should be considered for: Those living in close quarters College students 25 years old or younger - Vaccinations are effective against 4 of the 5 most common bacterial types that cause 70% of the disease in the U.S. (but does not protect against all types of meningitis).
+Vaccinations take 7-10 days to become effective, with protection lasting 3-5 years.
+The cost of vaccine varies, so check with your health care provider.
+Vaccination is very safe most common side effects are redness and minor pain at injection site for up to two days. - Vaccination is available at Dallas County Health Department, phone 214-819-2000.

-ment, phone 214-819-2000.